| Job Type | CONUS/OCONUS | |

 | Date Posted:

-Application Deadline: Job Title: Research Scientist - Extended-Range Severe Weather Predictability Organization: CIWRO at the University of Oklahoma Location: Norman, OK Description: Position Description The Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO) at the University of Oklahoma currently is seeking a research scientist to investigate the predictability of severe weather at the extended-range using a state-of-the-art models funded by the National Severe Storms Laboratory (NSSL)/Geophysical Fluid Dynamics Laboratory (GFDL) Global Nest project The scientist will develop work that seeks to improve the prediction and our understanding of severe weather at timescales of two weeks or more .
-The primary tasks of this position is to verify medium-range convection-allowing forecasts for different model configurations, examine sources of predictability with the model forecasts, and facilitate a Hazardous Weather Testbed experiment on extended-range predictability of severe weather.
+Application Deadline: Job Title: Research Scientist/Associate - Hail Climatologist Organization: CIWRO at the University of Oklahoma Location: Norman, OK Description: Position Description The Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO) at the University of Oklahoma currently is seeking a research scientist or research associate to construct a refined hail climatology for improving the understanding of hail occurrence to help support an Industry Proving Ground proposal.
+The researcher will develop an improved understanding of historical hail frequency and drivers of these events ranging from storm-scale to synoptic-scales.
+The primary tasks of this position are to construct a higher-resolution, multi-decadal hail climatology, help produce a polarimetric retrospective radar reanalysis, and investigate the storm and environmental characteristics associated with hail.
 This position will be located in Norman, Oklahoma at the National Weather Center on the campus of the University of Oklahoma.
 Job Responsibilities

 Qualifications